Certificate in Interdepartmental Medical Science

 - free tutoring and counseling services are available through the University;

-- affiliations with several medical schools including Drexel University College of Medicine (DUCoM), Edward Via Virginia College of Osteopathic Medicine, Philadelphia College of Osteopathic Medicine, St. George's of Grenada School of Medicine, Touro College of Osteopathic Medicine, and the University of Queensland School of Medicine;
+- affiliations with several medical schools including Drexel University College of Medicine (DUCom), Edward Via College of Osteopathic Medicine, Philadelphia College of Osteopathic Medicine, St. George's, University of London, St. George's of Grenada School of Medicine, Touro College of Osteopathic Medicine, Universidad Autonoma de Guadelajara School of Medicine, and the University of Queensland School of Medicine;

 - DUCoM guarantees a minimum 25 seats for appropriate students from the office's post-baccalaureate programs (US citizens or permanent residents only).